Canonical graph decompositions via local separations: Local separations

-\begin{corlemma}[Tight separator] Assume that the binary cycle space of $G$ is generated by cycles of length~$\le r$.
+\begin{corlemma}[Tight separator] Assume that the binary cycle space of a connected graph $G$ is generated by cycles of length~$\le r$.
 A set $X\se V(G)$ is a tight separator of $G$ if and only if it is a tight $r$-local separator of~$G$. \end{corlemma}

 The proof requires some preparation.
-For a vertex-set $X\se V(G)$ we denote by \defnMath{$\cW_r(X)$} the set of all $X$-walks that are concatenations of $r$-local $X$-paths and that repeat no vertices in~$X$.
+For a vertex set $\emptyset \neq X\se V(G)$ we denote by \defnMath{$\cW_r(X)$} the set of all walks that are concatenations of $r$-local $X$-paths.
 The \defn{$r$-local atoms} of~$X$, or \defn{$r$-toms} for short, are the $\subseteq$-maximal subsets $X'\se X$ such that every two vertices in $X'$ are linked by a walk in~$\cW_r(X)$.
 Then $X$ is partitioned by its $r$-toms.
 We say that $X$ is \defn{$r$-locally atomic}, or \defn{$r$-tomic} for short, if $X$ has only one $r$-local atom.
-If $X$ is $r$-tomic, then all $r$-local atoms of $p_r\inv (X)$ in $G_r$ are isomorphic via deck transformations of~$p_r$.